the last word

 You are here: Home / Archives for GFX 100 II

-This is the seventh post in a series of tests of the Fujifilm GFX 100, Mark II, which was released this week.
+This is the 22nd post in a series of tests of the Fujifilm GFX 100, Mark II.
 You can find all the posts in this series by going to the Categories pane in the right hand panel and clicking on “GFX 100 II”.
-We saw in the preceding post that… [Read More]
+I normally do dark-field histograms first when I test cameras.
+With the… [Read More]

 GFX 100 II

-This is the sixth post in a series of tests of the Fujifilm GFX 100, Mark II, which was released this week.
+This is the 21st post in a series of tests of the Fujifilm GFX 100, Mark II.
 You can find all the posts in this series by going to the Categories pane in the right hand panel and clicking on “GFX 100 II”.
-In the previous post, I reported the… [Read More]
+I’ve been asked how sure I am that the Fujifilm GFX 100… [Read More]

 GFX 100 II

-This is the fourth post in a series of tests of the Fujifilm GFX 100, Mark II, which was released this week.
+This is the 20th post in a series of tests of the Fujifilm GFX 100, Mark II.
 You can find all the posts in this series by going to the Categories pane in the right hand panel and clicking on “GFX 100 II”.
-In the previous post we observed some… [Read More]
+Some have been complaining of blur and distortion when using in-body image… [Read More]

 GFX 100 II

-This is the third post in a series of tests of the Fujifilm GFX 100, Mark II, which was released this week.
+This is the nineteenth post in a series of tests of the Fujifilm GFX 100, Mark II.
 You can find all the posts in this series by going to the Categories pane in the right hand panel and clicking on “GFX 100 II”.
-In the previous two posts, we saw… [Read More]
+I’ve been asked to do a visual shadow noise test with the… [Read More]

-This is the second post in a series of tests of the Fujifilm GFX 100, Mark II, which was released this week.
+This is the eighteenth post in a series of tests of the Fujifilm GFX 100, Mark II.
 You can find all the posts in this series by going to the Categories pane in the right hand panel and clicking on “GFX 100 II”.
-In the last post, we looked at… [Read More]
+In the previous post, I looked at the visual shadow noise of… [Read More]

 GFX 100 II